ryandhjeon/CS6010-california-housing-prediction/README.md

 This generated 384 different models.

-The Adam was used as a solver, as it was able to manage larger datasets compared to ’lbfgs’ or ‘sgd’ since it was a definite possibility to increase the maximum iteration to obtain similar results.
+The Adam was used as a solver, as it was able to manage larger datasets compared to `lbfgs` or `sgd` since it was a definite possibility to increase the maximum iteration to obtain similar results.

-When comparing each model, we used R^2, Train Loss, Test MSE, and Time Taken.
+When comparing each model, we used $R^2$, Train Loss, Test MSE, and Time Taken.
 The result was saved into the CSV file, as the execution took at least 14 minutes, even with the TPU from the Google Colab.

 **Result**